About Us, PERMANENT History and Personnel

 We had a documents library database -- hundreds of technical publications on PERMANENT technologies -- which had gone offline.
 Actually, it was public in 1998, with over 500 documents, on an IBM Lotus Notes server in Australia, but the techie volunteer (Jonathan Ricketson) moved to the UK and on to other things, and as we all know, IBM Lotus Notes faded into obscurity, while MySQL arose.

 In 2010-2011, we ported the Notes database into MySQL as best we could with limited time and resources, and developed a PHP front end, using hired programmers (Jimmy and Jack).
 We have been adding a lot of documents to it.
 We started to make this available publicly in mid-2012.

 While we were at it, we created a new PHP/MySQL structure for our People and Organizations database, for which we hired another programmer (Azad) to create.

 Azad also created our custom EZ Project Management software for our commercial companies in Thailand, and which we plan to apply to PERMANENT.
 (EZ is slang for "easy" in this context, so we can just refer to the system as EZ.)

 There have been numerous volunteers who have come and gone, contributing their knowledge and skills for awhile.
 If we mention one, then we would need to mention many others, and where would we draw the line ...
 So that should become another article for later.
-Only Mark and Sam have stuck to it for over 10 years intensively.
-For Sam, it's going on 15 years now, for Mark it's 29 years of intensive PERMANENT work.
+Only Mark and Sam have stuck to it for a long time intensively.

 Our modest office today with a nice panoramic view in central Bangkok: